duraki/devist/README.md

 ```

 ### Manual Installation
-For nightly builts, you may want to clone or checkout the branch/nightly and build the gem from
+For nightly builts, you may want to clone or checkout the branch and build the gem from
 `.*gemspec`.

 ```